Wednesday, February 12, 2025

 A painting made a generation later, based on prints of the time and opponents' grudging statements of respect.

-La Commune still inspires the left.
+They still inspire the left.

 Commemorative parade, 2021